DomiKamu/OhmerPrems/README.md

 ---

+## QuadPercs

+As first OhmerPrems module, QuadPercs is a 10HP **quad-channel drum** module, providing 4 independent drum machine channels, each having its own (sample-based) drum machine, and its related instrument (drum kit).

+QuadPercs module is available from OhmerPrems plugin, as both:

+- free/trial version (limited to **5** fully working drum machines, from 44.1kHz up to 192kHz engine's samplerates) to any who want to evaluate the module (they're no other limitation).
+Other drum machines can be selected, but are muted (no audio output), LED channel glows red, instead of green.
+- full version (all 16 drum machines, from 44.1kHz up to 192kHz engine's samplerates), reserved to *OhmerPrems* members exclusively, requires a personal license key to remove all limitations.
+LED channels glow always green.

+Free version: Oberheim DMX, Drumulator, LinnDrum, Roland 707, and Roland 808, for a total of 102 instruments, from 44.1kHz up to 192kHz engine's samplerates.

+Full version: Oberheim DMX, Drumulator, Korg KR-55, Korg Minipops, LinnDrum, Roland R8, Roland 606, Roland 626, Roland 707, Roland 808, Roland 909, Yamaha RX5, Yamaha RY-30, Casio RZ-1, Alesis SR-16, and E-MU XL-7, for a **total of 369 drum kits!**, from 44.1kHz up to 192kHz engine's samplerates.

+---

 "***OhmerPrems***" subdirectory hosts either free/full version (built package is strictly identical), but without personal license key, some modules operate as "free/trial" (with limitations, depending the module), for evaluation purposes.
 Except "free for everyone" modules, other modules require a personal (paid-once) license V2 keyfile to operate as full unlimited.
 The license V2 keyfile is delivered by email exclusively after PayPal payment confirmation.

 ---